Dominican Republic: 20th century (1900–1930)

 From 1902 on, short-lived governments were again the norm, with their power usurped by caudillos in parts of the country.
 Furthermore, the national government was bankrupt and, unable to pay its debts to European creditors, faced the threat of military intervention by France, Germany, and Italy.
+Dominican debt had grown to $32 million, an amount that could not be serviced by national revenues.
 United States President Theodore Roosevelt sought to prevent European intervention, largely to protect the routes to the future Panama Canal.
 He made a small military intervention to ward off European powers, to proclaim his famous Roosevelt Corollary to the Monroe Doctrine, and also to obtain his 1905 Dominican agreement for U.S. administration of Dominican customs, which was the chief source of income for the Dominican government.
 A 1906 agreement provided for the arrangement to last 50 years.
 The United States agreed to use part of the customs proceeds to reduce the immense foreign debt of the Dominican Republic and assumed responsibility for said debt.

 After six years in power, President Ramón Cáceres (who had himself assassinated Heureaux) was assassinated in 1911.
 The result was several years of great political instability and civil war.
 U.S. mediation by the William Howard Taft and Woodrow Wilson administrations achieved only a short respite each time.
+General José Bordas Valdez became president on April 14, 1913.
+A revolt began immediately but subsided after he promised free elections.
+When his term expired on April 13, 1914, a new revolution broke out and spread nationwide.
+Positioned above the port town of Puerto Plata with about 600 troops brought by two cruisers, Bordas faced well-entrenched insurgents, leading to considerable fighting and casualties on both sides.
+The USS Machias prevented the Dominican cruisers from bombarding the town and later fired near the railroad station, after which conventional fighting ceased.

-A political deadlock in 1914 was broken after an ultimatum by Wilson telling the Dominicans to choose a president or see the U.S. impose one.
+A political deadlock in August 1914 was broken after an ultimatum by Wilson telling the Dominicans to choose a president or see the U.S. impose one.
 A provisional president was chosen, and later the same year relatively free elections put former president (1899–1902) Juan Isidro Jimenes Pereyra back in power.
 With his former Secretary of War Desiderio Arias maneuvering to depose him and despite a U.S. offer of military aid against Arias, Jimenes resigned on May 7, 1916.
 Wilson thus ordered the U.S. occupation of the Dominican Republic.